Your question illustrates why the idea of “strategic planning” is an oxymoron. Strategy is the opposite of planning.

-Planning works among people when people agree to work together.
+Planning works in a limited way among people when people agree to work together.
 The coordination of planning is necessary within organizations.
-Planning allows organizations to duplicate, sychronize, and perfect their internal processes.
+Planning allows organizations to duplicate, synchronize, and perfect their internal processes.
 However, as those processes go from working with perfectly predictable objects to working with unpredictable people, the success of planning declines.
-Sun Tzu's perspective is extremely useful in understand where planning works and where it does not.

 A Series of Pre-Defined Steps